Procedure Guide Surgery Information

 General anesthesia allows you to sleep throughout the breast augmentation procedure.anesthesia

 During breast augmentation surgery, or augmentation mammaplasty, breast implants are inserted into a pocket behind the breast tissues, positioned beneath the nipples and the incisions closed with stitches.
 The implants expand the breast area to provide a fuller appearance, more cleavage and an enhanced contour.
-In 2013, more than 313,000 breast augmentation procedures were performed in the United States, making it the most-performed cosmetic surgery procedure for women, according to the American Society for Aesthetic Plastic Surgery.
+In 2014, more than 286,000 breast augmentation procedures were performed in the United States, making it the second most performed cosmetic surgery procedure for women, according to the American Society for Aesthetic Plastic Surgery.

 The incision can be made beneath the breast, around the nipple or in the armpit or umbilicus.
 Incisions for saline breast implants are usually only about one inch long because the implant is rolled up, inserted empty and then filled with sterile saline solution.
 Incisions for silicone gel implants are generally longer because the implants are pre-filled.
 The two most common locations for the incision are in the crease where the breast meets the chest (inframmamary fold incision) and around the nipple (peri-areolar incision).

 The implant is inserted to a placement site either over, partially under, or completely under the pectoralis muscle in the chest.
 Over the muscle placement tends to create more distinct cleavage and a more rounded appearance.
 Implants placed partially under the muscle are usually less rounded and provide a more natural shape in the upper portion of the breasts.

 The surgery is usually performed on an outpatient basis and takes from one to two hours to complete.
 General anesthesia is usually administered to ensure that the patient sleeps through the entire procedure.